House relocation… House removal… House demolition…

 Or more specifically, the location of the house.

-As you know, I’ve been in property investing for more than ten years now.
-I’ve transacted over $5M worth of properties.
-And in the process I’ve networked, collaborated, and met with some of Australia’s most smart and prolific property investors.
+As you know, I’ve been in property investing for many years now and transacted several million dollars worth of properties.
+In the process, I’ve networked, collaborated, and met with some of Australia’s smartest and most prolific property investors.

 And there’s one thing we all agree on:

-Property investing is about getting creative and solving problems.
+Property investing is about being creative and solving problems.

 Now I do want to emphasise that there are many cases where demolition is the best option.
-Like for example if the area has a high demand for new dwellings.
+For example, if the area has a high demand for new dwellings.
 Or in cases where demolishing the existing dwellings is truly the best way to maximise land use and capitalise on the available end sale value.

 And those investors tend to miss out on some great opportunities.